5 Common AI Mistakes That Beginners make (and How to Fix Them Fast)

 The beginner approach: Start with one general tool (like ChatGPT or Claude) for writing and brainstorming.
 Once you're comfortable, add specialised tools for specific needs.

-When you're ready to expand: Our AI tools guide covers the best options for each type of task, so you don't have to test dozens of tools yourself.
+When you're ready to expand: Our 7 Beginner-Friendly AI Tools guide covers the best options for each type of task, so you don't have to test dozens of tools yourself.

 Beginner choosing wrong AI tool from toolbox, highlighting mistake of forcing ChatGPT instead of specialised apps.